 The Bills are going all out to break this NFL record

 The Buffalo Bills are going all out for a very new statistic that shows just how important the team is.
-At the current moment, the Bills are tied with 13 different players scoring a receiving touchdown.
+At the current moment, the Bills are tied with 13 different players who have scored a receiving touchdown.
 That means that one more touchdown by a player who has yet to catch one will give the Bills the NFL record with 14 different players.

 Josh Allen, Khalil Shakir, Keon Coleman, Amari Cooper, Mack Hollins, Curtis Samuel, Tyrell Shavers, James Cook, Ray Davis, Ty Johnson, Dawson Knox, Dalton Kincaid, and Quintin Morris have caught touchdowns so far for the Bills.